Hornets spoil Curry's homecoming again, beat Warriors in OT

 Curry made two free throws but Washington scored again inside, muscling a shot up and in to push the lead back to five.
 Washington had six points in the overtime period.

+“It goes to show we have a lot of character,” Hornets coach Steve Clifford said.
+“We played poorly last night. … but you could just tell in shootaround.
+I didn’t know we were going to win, but I knew we were going to play well.
+Just the way they walked into the building and the way they were talking to each other.”

 Smith finished with 13 points, nine rebounds and eight assists for Charlotte.
+He also was all over Curry on the final possession of regulation, not allowing him to get to the basket or get a decent look at a 3-pointer.

+Curry lamented his decision to settle for a 3 instead of driving to the hole and looking to create.

+“I can get a way better look than that,” Curry said.
+“I got wrapped in the trying to play hero ball in a hometown buzzer-beater type situation.”

 The Warriors have not beaten the Hornets in Charlotte since Feb.
 25, 2019.